-Unless businesses and organizations learn to properly train their staff on the productive use of mobile phones, or worse still smartphones, this means of communication (which is a major blessing to the business climate) may also bring down our productivity in the workplace.
+Unless businesses and organizations learn to properly train their staff on the productive use of mobile phones, this means of communication (which is a major blessing to the business world) may also bring down our productivity at the workplace.

 Most people today have a mobile phone.
 In fact, many people can’t imagine how they ever got along without a portable phone.
 Millions of phones have taken over the world.
 On the average, most individuals have two or more phones and they use these phones at least ten times a day.

 You would have noticed however that many people complain about mobile phone users.
 People complain about other people loudly discussing personal matters in public places.
 They complain when mobile phones ring in movie theatres and concert halls.
 They complain about people driving too slow, and not paying attention to where they are going because they are talking on their phone.
 And they complain about people walking around talking to people who aren’t there.

 Whenever a new communications technology becomes popular, it changes the way society is organized.
 As such, society has to invent rules for the polite way to use the new devices.
 Our social etiquette, our rules of politeness for both business phone calls and personal ones is now a necessary mandate.

 Since our ‘rules of politeness for cell phones’ is still evolving, corporate organizations have to pay much attention to the way their staff represents them on the phone.
 Do not commit the fatal mistake of exposing your valuable prospects to a staff that is untrained on phone etiquette.

 Phone etiquette involves complete dignity and humility right from saying the first hello to finally hanging up.
 During this process, a prospect can be converted into a client and a client can be converted into a loyalist.